|

 the US emphasis on criminalization for the continuing toll caused by drug

-trafficking, and called for an approach based on public health, including the
+trafficking, and called for an approach based on

-legalization of marijuana." - Associated Press
+of marijuana." - Associated

 "Reserve costly prison beds for people we are